-the evolutionary origins of human cognition by comparing how humans and other primates think about the world.
-I integrate experimental methods from psychology aimed at teasing apart the mechanisms supporting behavior, with theoretical ideas from biology concerning the evolutionary function of different capacities.
+the evolutionary origins of the human mind by comparing how humans and other primates think about the world.
+I integrate experimental methods from psychology aimed at teasing apart the psychological mechanisms supporting behavior, with theoretical ideas from biology concerning the evolutionary function of different capacities.

 I use this approach to understand what cognitive abilities are unique to humans, as well as what evolutionary factors supported the emergence of those skills.
 Linking

 cognitive mechanism with biological function can illuminate